moabu/cluster-mgr/manual_install/README.md

 # Manual Gluu Server Clustering

+# This documentation is a developmental work in progress to optimize the process.
+Please refer to the official [Gluu Clustering Docs](https://gluu.org/docs/ce/3.0.2/installation-guide/cluster/) for clustering.

 ## Introduction
 If you have requirements for high availability (HA) or failover, you can configure your Gluu Server for multi-master replication by following the instructions below.